Stagwell Inc. (STGW) Shares Down Despite Recent Market Volatility

 STGW’s Market Performance

-STGW’s stock has seen a -8.18% decrease for the week, with a -1.14% drop in the past month and a -4.92% fall in the past quarter.
-The volatility ratio for the week is 9.03%, and the volatility levels for the past 30 days are at 4.96% for Stagwell Inc. The simple moving average for the last 20 days is -4.84% for STGW stock, with a simple moving average of 0.48% for the last 200 days.
+STGW stock saw a decrease of -17.35% in the past week, with a monthly decline of -4.49% and a quarterly a decrease of -5.71%.
+The volatility ratio for the week is 12.14%, and the volatility levels for the last 30 days are 6.29% for Stagwell Inc. (STGW).
+The simple moving average for the last 20 days is -9.70% for STGW stock, with a simple moving average of -4.68% for the last 200 days.

 Analysts’ Opinion of STGW